Centrality of shortest paths: Algorithms and complexity results: Computational experiments

 \subsection{Data and results}

 The synthetic graphs were randomly generated using two procedures outlined below (each type of graph was generated 30 times for each parameter setting):

-\begin{itemize} \item \textit{Watts–Strogatz} graphs.
-We considered the `small-world' network proposed by \citet{WattsStrogatz1998}, which represents networks that are ``highly clustered, like regular lattices, yet have small characteristic path lengths".
-We considered Watts–Strogatz graphs with 100, 500, 1000, 5000, and 10000 nodes.
+\begin{itemize} \item \textit{Watts-Strogatz} graphs.
+We considered the `small-world' network proposed by \citet{WattsStrogatz1998}, which represents networks that are ``highly clustered, like regular lattices, yet have small characteristic path lengths''.
+We considered Watts-Strogatz graphs with 100, 500, 1000, 5000, and 10000 nodes.
 The number of initial neighbours was set to 4, and the rewiring probability was set to one of 0.1 or 0.2. \item \textit{Barab\'{a}si-Albert} graphs.
-The `scale-free preferential attachment' model proposed by \citet{BarabasiAlbert1999} generates graphs with edges whose degree follows the power rule.
-We considered graphs with the same number of nodes as the Watts–Strogatz instances and set the number of edges attached to any new node to 2 to mirror the edge density of the Watts-Strogatz graphs. \end{itemize} In total, we generated and analysed 450 synthetic instances.
-We averaged the results for each parameter instance and summarised them in Tables~\ref{tab:ws} and \ref{tab:ba}.
+The `scale-free preferential attachment' model proposed by \citet{BarabasiAlbert1999} generates graphs with edges whose degree follows the power law.
+We considered graphs with the same number of nodes as the Watts-Strogatz instances and set the number of edges attached to any new node to 2 to mirror the edge density of the Watts-Strogatz graphs. \end{itemize} In total, we generated and analysed 450 synthetic instances.
+We averaged the results for each parameter instance and summarised them in \Crefrange{tab:ws1}{tab:ba}.